Functional linear regression with truncated signatures

-The proof is given in Appendix \ref{sec:appendix_proof_consistency_hatbeta}.
+\end{corollary} The proof is given in Section \ref{sec:proofs}.
 This rate of convergence in $\mathcal{O}(n^{-1/2})$ is similar to the ones usually obtained for functional linear models when $d=1$, except that much less assumptions are needed on the path $X$.
 Indeed, the rates obtained on the regression function usually depend on regularity assumptions on $X$ and $\beta$ in \eqref{eq:functional_linear_model}.
 For example, it can depend on the Fourier coefficients of $X$ \citep{hall2007methodology}, on the number of Lipschitz-continuous derivatives of $\beta$ \citep{cardot2003spline}, or on the periodicity of $X$ \citep{li2007rates}.
 We can note that when the true coefficient $m^\ast$ gets larger, prediction is more difficult and the bound increases.
 This is also the case when $K$ increases, which amounts to allowing larger values for $Y$ and $X$.

 We stress that in both Theorem \ref{th:main_bound_hatm} and Corollary \ref{cor:estimator_hat_beta}, the constant $\alpha$ is assumed to be fixed.
 In practice, it is unknown and is typically selected via cross-validation.
 Taking this into account in the theoretical analysis would be an interesting extension for future work.
 We have now all the ingredients necessary to implement this signature linear model.
 Before looking at its performance on real-world datasets, we present in the next section the complete methodology from a computational point of view.